Lane Thomas Player Props: Nationals vs. Rangers

 Lane Thomas At The Plate

-- Thomas has 104 hits and an OBP of .348 to go with a slugging percentage of .501.
-All three of those stats are best among Washington hitters this season.

-- Among the qualifying hitters, he ranks 10th in batting average, while his on-base percentage ranks 38th and he is 21st in slugging.
+- Among the qualifying hitters in MLB action, his batting average ranks ninth, his on-base percentage ranks 37th, and he is 19th in the league in slugging.

-- In 79.3% of his 87 games this season, Thomas has picked up at least one hit.
-He's also had 29 multi-hit games.

-- Thomas has driven in a run in 33 games this year (37.9%), including 12 games with more than one RBI (13.8%).
-He has also driven home three or more of his team's runs in three contests.
+- Thomas has had an RBI in 33 games this season (37.5%), including 12 multi-RBI outings (13.6%).
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.